c3lang/c3docs-old/docs/errorhandling.md

 ##### Default values

-A function returning an error may be followed by an `else` and an expression.
+A function returning an error may be followed by an `??` and an expression.
 The call then executes and returns the expression.

 ```
-func int testDefault()
+fn int testDefault()
 {
-    return getIntNumberOrFail() else -1;
+    return getIntNumberOrFail() ?? -1;
 }

 // The above is equivalent to:

-func int testDefault()
+fn int testDefault()
 {
     int! i = getIntNumberOrFail();
     catch (i) return -1;